 These are the obligatory prayers only; there are many other prayers that Muslims can perform voluntarily for their own benefit.
-Many of these voluntary prayers are nominated during the Holy month of Ramadan due to the many rewards and blessings bestowed in this virtuous month.
+Many of these voluntary prayers are undertaken by Muslims during the Holy month of Ramadan due to the many rewards and blessings bestowed in this virtuous month.

 All prayers are initiated with the recitation of the adhaan which means call to prayer.
 The act of salah itself is a conversation between you and your Lord and is for nobody else’s benefit but your own.